Istana Kampong Glam: Rebuilding

 The concrete structure that exists today was commissioned by Sultan Hussein's eldest son, Sultan Ali Iskandar Shah of Johor-Riau in 1835.
 It was built on the site of the original building between 1836 and 1843.
 The new two-storey palace is believed to have been designed by colonial architect George Drumgoole Coleman as some of its architectural features are similar to those of other buildings Coleman designed, although there is no definitive evidence that it was designed by him.
 Its design is a combination of the Palladian style, which was then popular in England, with traditional Malay motifs.
 The extensive compound of the Istana was enclosed by a perimeter wall, and small kampong-style houses were built around it for the Sultan's kin, servants and artisans.

 After the completion of the Istana in 1843, Tengku Alam, Sultan Ali's eldest son, lived in it until his death in 1891.
 Leases of portions of the land on which the palace stood had been granted by Sultan Ali, and Tengku Alam continued to collect rents and supported the members of his father's family according to Malay custom.
 After his death he was buried in the royal grave at the nearby Sultan Mosque.

+In 2026, the discovery of a stencilled sign and an 1891 newspaper article hints that the rebuilding of the Istana might only have been completed in 1890, a year before Tengku Alam's passing.
+Further testing of the building's age is pending.